galette/galettedoc/source/development/index.rst

 * `a bug tracker <https://bugs.galette.eu/projects/galette/>`_, to declare issues or to ask for evolutions,
 * `a wonderfull :p documentation <https://doc.galette.eu>`_, you are currently reading,
 * `a voting system <https://vote.galette.eu>`_, you can vote for proposed features,
-* a `Github mirror <htttps://github.com/galette/galette>`_, that is used to run unit tests or documentation on readthedocs, amon others,
+* a `Github organization <https://github.com/galette>`_, used to run unit tests or documentation on readthedocs, amon others,
 * `a continous integration system <https://travis-ci.org/galette/galette>`_, that run a bunch of tests each time a commit is done on the github mirror.

 Current documentation aims to help you understand development rules for Galette, how the code is managed, ...